KillaBoi/Glitched_Steam_Spring_Event_Badge/README.md

 Requirements for Python Script:
- -PYTHON (MAKE SURE TO INSTALL IT TO PATH!
+- PYTHON (MAKE SURE TO INSTALL IT TO PATH!
 ITS A TICKBOX AT THE BEGINNING OF THE INSTALLATION!)
 - You need to have at least 1000 Steam Points.
 - run `pip install requests` in cmd
 - run `pip install json` in cmd